Laptop Mag Verdict

 A totally new keyboard.
 A bigger display with thinner bezels.
 And gobs of power with up to an 8-core Core i9 CPU, 8GB of video RAM and 8TB of storage.
 The new 16-inch MacBook Pro is a beast, but it’s the improved typing experience that has won me over.
 The Magic Keyboard is so good that I really hope it trickles down to cheaper MacBooks, pronto.

-Starting at $2,399 ($3,899 as tested), the 16-inch MacBook Pro is not cheap — and the port selection has not changed — but it has practically everything creative pros have been hoping for in an Apple laptop, and it is certainly one of the best laptops for power users.
+Starting at $2,399 ($3,899 as tested), the 16-inch MacBook Pro is not cheap — and the port selection has not changed — but it has practically everything creative pros have been hoping for in an Apple laptop, and it is certainly one of the best laptops for power users and one of the best video editing laptops and laptops with best battery life.

 16-inch MacBook Pro price and release date